cghiaus/PsycAn_cool/README.md

 To experiment with `cool.ipynb` notebook:
 - Select the notebook
-- Kernel / Restart & Run All
+- Kernel / Restart & Run All or >> icon
+- Click: `Restart and Run All Cells
 - Play with the widgets

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cghiaus/PsychrAn_cool/HEAD)